LCC-CIT/CS296N-CourseMaterials/Labs/Lab05-ComplexDomain/Lab5Instructions-complexDomain.md

 ### Code Review

-1. Put the UML diagram in a docs folder in your solution.
+1. Put the UML diagram in a *docs* folder in your Visual Studio solution and commit to Git.
+Add two versions of the diagram:

+   - UMLet .uxf file
+   - PDF file

 2. Send a pull request to another student asking them to review your class diagram and code.